r3knit/sylvaindurand.org/posts/en/2014-09-28-using-github-to-serve-jekyll.md

 ### Activating *GitHub Pages*
 Back on *GitHub*, go in the `username.github.io` repository, choose `Settings`, then the `GitHub Pages` section in order to activate the website generation.

-Within a few moments (the first time, it can take a dozen of minutes, but then the website will be generated in a couple of seconds each time you push a commit), your website will be available on `http://username.github.io`[[it is also available in HTTPS on `https://username.github.io`]].
+Within a few moments (the first time, it can take a dozen of minutes, but then the website will be generated in a couple of seconds each time you push a commit), your website will be available on `https://username.github.io.

 ### Using a custom domain name
 If you have a custom domain name "`domain.tld`", it is of course possible to use it instead of the default URL given by *GitHub*, which will then redirect to the new domain name.
 However, it won't be possible to use HTTPS[[if you try to go to ``https://domain.tld`, you will get a blank page showing `unknown domain: domain.tld`]].